rayinla/rayinla.github.io/_posts/2018-5-18-what-is-javascript.md

 The tiny elves(ie. event functions) then go to a specific HTML element that they've been assigned to and make it move, sing--or whatever they were told to make it do.
 This doesn't happen all at once.
 The tiny elves wait for one event at a time.
 So, each elf corresponds to a specific event and they have to wait for their turn in a line.

 This line is called a single thread; JavaScript is a single-threaded language.
 But the analogy above doesn't exactly do this concept justice.
-Let's dive deeper, shall we?
+Let's look at how the creators of JavaScript defines JavaScript:

+"[JavaScript] was originally designed to be a Web scripting language, providing a mechanism to enliven Web pages in browsers and to perform server computation as part of a Web-based client-server architecture."

+But the creators also define JavaScript as "an object-oriented programming language for performing computations and manipulating computational objects within a host environment."
+Those objects are "objects that represent windows, menus, pop-ups, dialog boxes, text areas, anchors, frames, history, cookies, and input/output."
+Objects also include built-in objects that allow JavaScript programmers to do cool things like the String object, which has attributes that allow programmers to do things like capitalize words.
+So, we can define JavaScript objects as "a collection of zero or more properties each with attributes that determine how each property can be used."

+Now, JavaScript is also used as a server-side language, which goes beyong what the creators intended for JavaScript to be.
+According to the creators, "ECMAScript usage has moved beyond simple scripting and it is now used for the full spectrum of programming tasks in many different environments and scales."

+Now that we've explored JavaScript in a broad sense, let's explore why JavaScript is called a single-threaded language.

 <h2>What is a single-threaded language?</h2>